siomp/gesture-thinking-/README.md

 This project lets users draw using hand gestures in the browser using MediaPipe Hands (JS).
 Drawings can be saved to SQLite via a small Python Flask API.
 Two visual effects (paper, metal) are applied to the drawing canvas using OpenCV.js.
 ```
 ## - Pre
 *All Experimental files are expo files to make it available on the phone.
-(Not launchinf rn)*
+(Not launching rn)*

 - Python 3.9+
 - Node is NOT required.
 We can use a simple static file server.